 That was confirmed by what the Vice President of the Confederate States, Alexander H. Stephens, had said in a speech in 1861 (a month before the South fired on Fort Sumter to start the Civil War).
 He said that "slavery" was "the immediate cause of the late rupture and the present revolution.”

 Even more telling is that Stephens had the gall to say that unlike the U.S. Constitution, which states that all men are equal, "The Confederacy is founded upon exactly the opposite idea; its foundations are laid, its cornerstone rests, upon the great truth that the negro is not equal to the white man; that slavery, subordination to the superior race, is his natural and moral condition.
 This, our new Government, is the first, in the history of the world, based on this great physical, philosophical, and moral truth.”

 Moral truth?
 Well, as you can see, that's what the religious and political leaders of the South claimed as they thumped their bible and claimed that "The Word of God" authorized slavery.
-And obviously Stephens proudly told a lie but claimed it was the truth because Southern "Christian" preachers had been say that for generations, and he may have actually believed it.
-And even today some white racists in America still believe the lie as they claim to be Christians.
+And obviously Stephens proudly told a lie but claimed it was the truth because Southern "Christian" preachers had been saying that for generations, and therefore he probably believed it.

 This article also covers all its subsequent consequences following the war and all the way into the 1950s, '60s and '70s, and even to the present day – which are not only about racism but also about the idea that the early Articles of Confederation were superior to the U.S. Constitution that replace them.